 - 1/4 tsp Red pepper flakes add to taste

 - Place sliced beef in bowl.
 Sprinkle beef with garlic powder, salt and black pepper.
 Toss to coat.

 - Heat oil in a large skillet over medium high.
 Add the beef and cook on all sides until the beef is lightly browned, about 3-5 minutes.
 Transfer the beef and any cooking juices to slow cooker.
 (Note: This step is for flavor, and can be skipped if you're in a hurry.
 However, we don't recommend skipping it since it will add more flavor to the dish if you brown the beef first)

-- Add tomatoes, onions and bell peppers to slow cooker.
+- Add tomatoes, onions, bell peppers, ginger and red pepper flakes to slow cooker.
 Note: Depending on how crisp you want your peppers, you can also wait and add the bell peppers approximately one hour before you're ready to eat.
 This will allow them to be more crisp when served.

 - In a small bowl, mix water, cornstarch, soy sauce, Worcestershire sauce, brown sugar.
 Add to slow cooker

 - Cover and cook on LOW for 6 to 7 hours, until the beef is tender